Atika Fraval Atika Fraval

 Something was shifting.
 I didn’t feel like myself.
 To be honest it felt like I was a bit of a stranger and I had an unusual sense of self.
 This has been on and off since moving to Tassie in 2021 in a post Covid world, a new mother and leaving Melbourne, a home I’ve known for 25 years.

 Perimenopause was on my radar, and I had talked to my integrative GP about my hormones… I started a low dose of progesterone and given my symptoms were spot on for this season I started to investigate what was happening.
-Then a workshop popped up… it literally blew my mind.

 Everything I had been feeling emotionally started to make sense.
 I’m writing this as a way to extrapolate more from what I heard, to make sense of my experience in the depths of perimenopause, while also aiming to translate what I learned into something meaningful to help others navigate this season.
 I’m assured it is just a season.